DILCISBoard/E-ARK-DIP/specification/03-metadata/METS.md

 # ​3.1.2​ Metadata in the DIP

 The DIP metadata is based upon the existing common, SIP and AIP specifications.
 The metadata descriptions provided in this document cover the three core metadata categories: structural[^43] (METS[^44]); preservation[^45] (PREMIS[^46]); and descriptive[^47] (EAD[^48])).
+The DIP is based on the AIP, and structural and preservation metadata are thus always - slightly modified - present in the DIP.
+The METS file is in the root folder, and its schema file (mets.xsd) is in the /schemas folder.
+The greater part of the Access Software assumes the existence of an EAD and a PREMIS file in the root /metadata/descriptive folder and in the root /metadata/preservation/ folder respectively.
+Consequently it is also assumed that pertaining schema files (ead3.xsd; premis.xsd) are present in the /schemas folder.

 [^43]: Structural metadata describes the physical and/or logical structure of digital resources.
 The standard that E-ARK recommends for structural metadata is METS.

 [^44]: Metadata Encoding and Transmission Standard.
 The METS schema is a standard for encoding descriptive, administrative, and structural metadata regarding objects within a digital library, expressed using the XML schema language of the World Wide Web Consortium.
 The standard is maintained in the Network Development and MARC Standards Office of the Library of Congress, and is being developed as an initiative of the Digital Library Federation - <http://www.loc.gov/standards/mets/>

-[^45]: Preservation metadata is an essential component of most digital preservation strategies.
+[^45]: Preservation metadata is an essential component of digital preservation.
 Preservation metadata is information that supports and documents the digital preservation process - https://en.wikipedia.org/wiki/Preservation\_metadata
 The standard that E-ARK recommends for preservation metadata is PREMIS.

-[^46]: The Preservation Metadata: Implementation Strategies.
-The PREMIS Data Dictionary for Preservation Metadata is the international standard for metadata to support the preservation of Digital Objects and ensure their long-term usability - http://www.loc.gov/standards/premis/
+[^46]: The PREMIS Data Dictionary for Preservation Metadata is the international standard for metadata to support the preservation of Digital Objects and ensure their long-term usability - http://www.loc.gov/standards/premis/

 [^47]: Also named Descriptive Information in OAIS: The set of information, consisting primarily of Package Descriptions, which is provided to Data Management to support the finding, ordering, and retrieving of OAIS information holdings by Consumers - <http://public.ccsds.org/publications/archive/650x0m2.pdf>.
 The standard that E-ARK recommends for descriptive metadata is EAD.

 [^48]: Encoded Archival Description.
 A non-proprietary de facto standard for the encoding of Finding Aids for use in a networked (online) environment.
 EAD allows the standardization of collection information in Finding Aids within and across repositories.
 EAD3 About [[http://www.loc.gov/ead/eadabout.html]{.underline}](http://www.loc.gov/ead/eadabout.html).

-The DIP is based on the AIP, and structural and preservation metadata are thus always - slightly modified - present in the DIP.
-The METS file is in the root folder, and its schema file (mets.xsd) is in the /schemas folder.
-The greater part of the Access Software assumes the existence of an EAD and a PREMIS file in the root /metadata/descriptive folder and in the root /metadata/preservation/ folder respectively.
-Consequently it is also assumed that pertaining schema files (ead3.xsd; premis.xsd) are present in the /schemas folder.

 ## ​3.1.2.1​ METS